TSPoulsen/puffinn/notes.md

 - Maybe postpone writing until we are away
 - Use SIMD in mahalanobis

+- If to look at more points at first than later lsh rounds, then first figure out if the average similarity becomes smaller in later rounds

 #### Issues/Questions
 - HPC is 10x slower than my own laptop?
 - A lot of code is heavily inspired by NGT, how should I declare this?
 - Creating a test for mahalanobis distance is more difficult than we thought.
 No existing framework does this, and paper has not released source code
+- What is the recall plotted in their graphs? actual vs requested (A: actual)

 ### Conclusion from meeting
 - nanoBench for benchmarking see https://github.com/Cecca/puffinn/blob/master/bench/bench.cpp